-When we think of our future, no matter how well we plan, we know it could turn out differently to how we imagined it.
-But we don’t know how different it could be.
-This introduces a whole different level of insecurity, one that not only makes us feel fairly uncomfortable, but is also more difficult to grasp and conceptualize mathematically.
+When we think of our future, no matter how well we plan, we know it could turn out differently than how we imagined it.
+What we don’t know is how different it could be.
+This introduces a whole new level of insecurity, one that not only makes us feel fairly uncomfortable, but is also more difficult to grasp and conceptualize mathematically.

-While someone might say, "We can’t know what we don’t know, so why should we even try to understand this ambiguity," the economist Lars Peter Hansen, has not shied away from this question.
+While we can’t know what we don’t know, economist Lars Peter Hansen has not only not shied away from this question, he has tried to understand its ambiguity.
 He acknowledged the pervasiveness of uncertainty in all aspects of our lives, particularly with regard to economic activity, and has pushed this incredibly complex and challenging matter to the forefront of economic modeling.

 Lars Peter Hansen

-Awarded: The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (shared), 2013
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, 2013

 A new type of economic research

 Uncertainty is just one of many areas of economics in which Hansen’s contribution made significant waves.
-It allowed him to talk to all kind of economists, from financial, to labor, to econometricians, to macroeconomists.
-And not only talk to but also listen to: a trait that many of his colleagues find admirable.
-Hansen has a very unique way of looking at economic problems, which resulted in his invention of a particular way of econometric modeling called Generalized Method of Moments (GMM).
+It allowed him to talk to all kind of economists, from financial to labor, and econometricians to macroeconomists.
+He not only talked, but also listened to these people, a trait that many of his colleagues find admirable.
+Hansen has a very unique way of looking at economic problems, which resulted in his invention of an econometric model called Generalized Method of Moments (GMM).
 GMM helped economic research take a huge step forward by allowing economists to investigate a single aspect of a complex model without having to specify every part.
-Although the example that Hansen worked on dealt with particular features of asset-price data in financial markets, the method has been used across economic disciplines ever since.
+Although the example that Hansen worked on dealt with particular features of asset price data in financial markets, the method has been used across economic disciplines ever since.
 It also won him the Nobel Prize in 2013.

 Uncertainty: ignore it or face it?

-The French philosopher Voltaire once said: “Doubt is unpleasant, but certainty is absurd.”
-This quote is dear to Hansen, and he often uses it to illustrate the general public’s attitude towards uncertainty.
-The economist elaborates:
+The French philosopher Voltaire once said “Doubt is unpleasant, but certainty is absurd.”
+This quote is dear to Hansen and he often uses it to illustrate the general public’s attitude towards uncertainty.

-That doubt is unpleasant is the way many people think about uncertainty, it’s like: ‘wow, this is something I just want to avoid.’
-But it’s out there and to pretend it’s not there is even worse.
+That doubt is unpleasant is the way many people think about uncertainty, it’s like wow, this is something I just want to avoid.
+But it’s out there and to pretend it’s not is even worse.

-Hansen believes we need to convince people that there are sensible ways to think about decision making in the presence of all different types of uncertainty, and that maybe they shouldn’t give up when it’s too complicated.
+Hansen believes we need to convince people that there are sensible ways to think about decisions while facing all types of uncertainty and that they shouldn’t give up even when it’s complicated.

 Why you can never be certain in your financial decisions

-Not knowing where the change to our prediction might come from, in mathematical terms, means that we can’t properly assign the probability of an event (or events) happening.
-The problem is aggravated in different scenarios, for example if one tries to plan for the future, develop a policy, or talk about investment decisions in financial markets.
-But Hansen has a knack for capturing the vagueness of uncertainty with the rigor of mathematics.
-This rigorous way of thinking, with the purpose and intensity that the Economics Department of the University of Chicago is famous for, contributes to his rather successful way of modeling the uncertainty.
+Not knowing where the change might come from, in mathematical terms, means that we can’t properly assign the probability of an event happening.
+The problem is aggravated in different scenarios like if one tries to plan for the future, develop a policy or talk about investment decisions in financial markets.
+Hansen has a knack for capturing the vagueness of uncertainty with the rigor of mathematics.
+This way of thinking, with the purpose and intensity that the economics department of the University of Chicago is famous for, contributes to his successful way of modeling uncertainty.